cppitems/cppitems/items/013/item.md

 ## Task description

-In this exercise it is your task to implement a wrapper-functionality to measure the run time of "callables".
+In this exercise, it is your task to implement a wrapper-functionality to measure the run time of "callables".
-The syntax of how to measure the run time is already fixed and provided in `test_timer.cpp` [link](https://raw.githubusercontent.com/cppitems/cppitems/master/items/013/test_timer.cpp).
+The syntax of how to measure the run time is already fixed and provided in `test_timer.cpp` ([here](https://raw.githubusercontent.com/cppitems/cppitems/master/items/013/test_timer.cpp)).
 More specifically, you have to implement the wrapping-functionality solely in `timer.h` and are not allowed to change the interface to the wrapper used in `test_timer.cpp` .
  Further, your implementation has to support all use cases present in `test_timer.cpp` .
 This means: After you completed your implementation in `timer.h` the project should compile without any adoptions in `test_timer.cpp`.